ShamroOoz/Concerts-Creator-Frontend-Nextjs/README.md

 ## Packages

-1. Frontend with react and following packages
+1. Frontend with Next JS and following packages

    - Html && Css
-   - React-icons
+   - React-Icons
    - React-Toastify

 2. Backend is in Strapi